Limited Editions Club/Heritage Press: Cyrano de Bergerac by Edmond Rostand (1936/1954)

 Click images to see larger views.

 Front Binding – This feathery design was done through a specifically designed marbled cloth, modeled after the 17th century French style.
 The Press calls it an unusual material for them.
 It’s on both the front and the back.
 My first copy did not come with a slipcase, but the second did, and it’s a tan color.
-Both the Heritage and LEC versions of this book were designed by George Macy himself.

 Page 65 – Cyrano and Roxane share a moment after the scene with the poets.
 I think this is definitive proof of Brissaud being an ideal match for Rostand’s classic.